 Stones carved from “block” should be called manmade, but many sellers call them “stabilized” or “reconstituted”, or don’t question them at all.
 Genuine malachite has become rare, very expensive, and nearly impossible to find as beads.
 Our manmade malachite is a nice imitation carved from block.

 I’ve collected many pictures of fake and misrepresented turquoise on my Pinterest page to help educate buyers: http://www.pinterest.com/russnobbs/turquoise-imitations/

 What can you do to avoid buying misnamed and misrepresented beads?
 Buy from dealers you trust and who can tell you about the material.
 Ask questions when you shop.
 Ask detailed questions.
 If you are uncomfortable with the answers or the prices, don’t buy.
-Do some of your own research with our free online Gemstone Beads Index or other sites and lapidary books.
+Do some of your own research by checking the information in our gemstone category pages, Gemstone Index, or other sites and lapidary books.

 I hope this answered most of your questions.
 I appreciate your business and your questions.

 http://www.rings-things.com – Spokane, WA – USA